 Three exams at 20% each 60%

-- Contemporary clinical psychology.
+- Contemporary clinical psychology and its controversies.

-- Research methods in clinical psychology.
+- Research methods and research controversies in clinical psychology.

-- Ethics in clinical psychology
+- Ethics and ethical controversies in clinical psychology.

-- Clinical assessment, diagnosis, and testing.
+- Clinical assessment, diagnosis, testing, and related controversies.

 PSYC 1100 and PSYC 1200 and PSYC 2341